 - The market opens below first PP support.
-First PP support now becomes resistance and first PP support is now entry for short.
-Exit is as usual on close.
+First PP support now becomes resistance and first PP support is now an entry for short.
+The exit is as usual on close.

-- The market opens above first PP resistance.
+- The market opens above the first PP resistance.
 First PP resistance now becomes support and first PP resistance is now long entry.
 Exit on close.

-As you can see, this is just daytrades.
-As mentioned, the are infinte ways to trade this and I only looked at the first support and resistance.
-This took a lot more computer power than expected so I did it as easy as possible.
-This is just some strategies meant for a brief indication and perhaps give some further ideas.
+As you can see, this is just day trades.
+As mentioned, the are infinite ways to trade this and I only looked at the first support and resistance.
+This took a lot more computer power than expected so I did it as easily as possible.
+These are just some strategies meant for a brief indication and perhaps give some further ideas.

 I have tested these 6 strategies on a basket of 73 ETFs listed on NYSE and NASDAQ.
-The test period is from year 2000 until yesterday.
-Slippage and commission is not included.
+The test period is from the year 2000 until yesterday.
+Slippage and commission are not included.
 However, there should at least be no slippage on entry with this strategy.

 Here are the results:

 |Strategy||# Fills||Wins||Avg.win/avg.loss||Average per trade|

 As you can see, this is not very impressive.
 Short is a total disaster, but that is not unexpected.
 It is a lot more difficult to make money on the short side (read here for why short selling is difficult).
 The best strategy, number 1, has this profit diagram ranked on each ETF:

 I am not going to go into depth about this, but there are certain patterns on different ETFs that seem distinct.
 But I doubt that PP has any predictive power at all.
 The reason strategy 1 is profitable is probably due to the upward bias in the markets.
 However, I got some ideas for further testing.
 Certain ETFs seem to work much better than others, which I do not believe is attributable to chance and/or curve fitting.